ovmarkushyn/datasciencecoursera/course03/project/README.md

-## Analysis package description
+# Analysis package description

-The Analysis package consist of 3 files.
-They are "run_analysis.R", "CodeBook.md" and this "README.md" itself.
+The Analysis package consist of 3 files:

-run_analysis.R
+* run_analysis.R
+* CodeBook.md
+* README.md" itself

+##run_analysis.R
 It contains script which performs transformation of raw data to tidy according to these requirements:
 1.Merges the training and the test sets to create one data set.
 2.Extracts only the measurements on the mean and standard deviation for each measurement.